 - The class will watch the video, Netiquette Only.

-- Within small groups, students will discuss consequences of someone not being polite online (e.g., hurt someone’s feelings, make others feel bad, make others angry).
+- Within small groups, students will discuss the consequences of someone not being polite online (e.g., hurt someone’s feelings, make others feel bad, make others angry).

 - Each group will decide on two specific effects.

 - Each group will share out the top two effects of not being polite.

 - Work as a class to compile a list of netiquette rules for working online and being polite.
 (For example: when commenting on someone’s video only say nice things, when reading someone’s email or message do not use mean words).

 - Students may practice making positive posts within a shared Google Doc or on a class blog entry.

 - Informal observation during discussion using a checklist: